Fort Eustis policeman awarded for saving life

+A Fort Eustis police officer received an official commendation Jan.
+19, for a life-saving deed he performed while responding to an emergency.

-Charles Tipper, 733rd Security Forces Squadron police officer, stands with his family during a simple medal presentation ceremony on Joint Base Langley-Eustis, Virginia, Jan.
-20, 2021.
-Tipper received the Department of the Air Force Command Civilian Award for Valor for helping save the life of an infant May, 2020.
-(U.S. Air Force photo by Staff Sgt.
-Joshua Magbanua)
+Charles Tipper, assigned to the 733rd Security Forces Squadron, received the Department of the Air Force Command Civilian Award for Valor for helping save the life of an infant in May, 2020.

+“One of the important things about being a police officer is being prepared and knowing what to do… you’ve got to be ready for anything,” said U.S. Army Lt.
+Col. James Pacheco, 733rd SFS commander.
+“Officer Tipper was the first one there [on scene].
+He took immediate action and potentially saved a baby’s life.
+There are tons of examples of the things you [Tipper] do; this is just one special day that we want to recognize you with this medal.”

+According to the official citation, Tipper responded to assist with a medical emergency on the installation.
+He arrived ahead of the medical personnel, and was met by a frantic mother who handed him her infant child—who was struggling to breathe and turning blue.
+Tipper calmly checked the child’s mouth and provided CPR, which enabled the child to breathe.
+Medical personnel arrived and transported the child to the hospital where he made a full recovery.

 |Date Taken: